 Video content is extremely heavy, especially when compared to images, so it's essential to deliver your video content in the most optimized way.

 Optimizing videos for web and mobile applications can be complex, however, with video files often very large.
-It can therefore result in longer upload & download times and very CPU-intensive transcoding and manipulation.
+It can therefore result in longer upload & download times and very CPU-intensive transcoding and transformation.
 The vast set of potential devices, resolutions, video formats, and video codecs makes it even more confusing.

 This page describes how you can apply various optimization techniques to deliver the best quality videos with the lowest file sizes, a key component in improving Core Web Vitals metrics.
 It also outlines the default transformations applied by Cloudinary to aid the optimization.

 Whenever you apply any transformation to video, Cloudinary performs the following optimizations by default:

 - Automatically selects the video codec (vc_auto).
 See vc_auto in the Transformation URL API Reference for the default values.

 - Applies a quality adjustment relevant to the codec.
 To override the default adjustments, set the quality parameter in your transformation.